baris-inandi/macdot/README.md

 # macdot

-A minimal version of baris-inandi/dot build with MacOS in mind.
+A minimal version of baris-inandi/dot built with MacOS in mind.